 Lenders are concerned that landlords will convert a duplex into a single house.
 This building modification is against standard mortgage terms.
 And, it becomes a legal issue when both units are financed by different lenders.

 Landlords who own the leasehold on both units, as well as the freehold on the land, are high risk to lenders.
-Another legal battle could occur if the lender repossess one or both units, but the freehold still belongs to the landlord.
+An additional legal battle could occur if the lender repossess one or both leasehold units, but the freehold still belongs to the landlord.

 Advice for purchasing both units in a duplex